 Whether you accept these interpretations or not, it’s hard to deny that the yogini or a female tradition of yoga once existed.
 So by limiting our search for the historical roots of yoga within “acceptable” narratives – are we perpetuating the misogynic ideologies that sought to erase the yogini in the first place?
 It may well be that the yogini and her practices raise many uncomfortable questions – but does that justify overlooking her role in the development of yoga history?

 I understand that we don’t want our essential being defined by our biology alone, but the yoginis saw their bodies as sources of power.
 After all, we practice a yoga that is hardly gender neutral, it has been historically shaped by men, for men.

-So isn’t practicing a yoga from which women’s bodies (and vaginas) have been censored, also oppressive to those possess them?
+So isn’t practising a yoga from which women’s bodies (and vaginas) have been censored, also oppressive to those possessing them?
 Our reproductive cycles shape nearly aspect of our biological function.
-Does practicing a yoga that acknowledges women’s bodies have different cycles, functions and abilities than men, really threaten to return us to the dark days when women were discriminated against on the basis of biology?
+Does practising a yoga that acknowledges women’s bodies have different cycles, functions and abilities than men, really threaten to return us to the dark days when women were discriminated against on the basis of biology?

-Today we live in a time when depicting female biological functions like giving birth, breastfeeding and menstruation will get you banned from facebook.
+Today we live in a time when depicting female biological functions like giving birth, breastfeeding and menstruation will get you banned from Facebook.
 Isn’t it high time to reclaim our biological powers and demand respect?
-As the great female buddha Vajrayogini puts it the Candamaharosana tantra “Wherever in the world a female body is seen, That should be recognized as my holy body”.
+As the great female Buddha, Vajrayogini puts it the Candamaharosana Tantra “Wherever in the world a female body is seen, That should be recognised as my holy body”.

 By reclaiming the legacy of the yogini, a yoga in which the female body was divine and it’s biological processes celebrated and harnessed for healing, ecstasy, compassion, freedom and illumination, I believe we can learn something about the true meaning of “body positivity” today.